 Let’s take a complete example of subordinated debt so that we can understand how it works.

 Subordinated Debt Example

 Y Corporation issues two types of bonds – G bond and S bond.
 Y is a large corporation and convinces the bank to provide both senior debt and subordinated debt.
-For senior debt, Y has issued G bond and for subordinated bond, Y has issued S bond.
+For senior debt, Y has issued a G bond, and for a subordinated bond, Y has issued an S bond.
 Unfortunately, Y incurs a huge loss and goes bankrupt.

 Now Y Corporation has to be liquidated.
 Since G bond falls in the category of senior debt, it would be paid first before any other debt, preference shareholders, and equity shareholders.

 However, for S bondholders, the liquidation may not be a good thing to happen because they would be given the last priority in paying off the subordinated loan.
 But there’s one good thing – S bondholders would get paid by the liquidation of Y Corporation before any preferred shareholders, and equity shareholder gets paid.